taskcluster/taskcluster-docs/src/manual/using/actions/spec.md

 ### Action Metadata

-Each action entry must define a `name`, `title` and `description`. furthermore, the list of actions should be sorted by the order in which actions should appear in a menu.
+Each action entry must define a `name`, `title` and `description`.
+The order of the array of actions is significant: actions should be displayed in this order, and when multiple actions apply, the first takes precedence (see below).

 The `name` is used by user interfaces to identify the action.
 For example, a retrigger button might look for an action with